fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 ## <a id="handling-non-geometric-primitives"></a>Handling Non-Geometric Primitives

 So far, our app only handles geometric primitives (using the viewport).
-The viewport does not render non-geometric types -- even the basic ones like numbers or strings.
-Let’s address that.
+The viewport does not render non-geometric types - even the basic ones like numbers or strings.
+Let's address that.

 Add a new div to index.html for displaying general content without the use of the viewport: